 HPA axis suppression, Cushing's syndrome, linear growth retardation, delayed weight gain, and intracranial hypertension have been reported in children receiving topical corticosteroids.
 Manifestations of adrenal suppression in children include low plasma cortisol levels and absence of response to ACTH stimulation.
 Manifestations of intracranial hypertension include bulging fontanelles, headaches, and bilateral papilledema.

-Mometasone Furoate Ointment USP, 0.1 contains mometasone furoate, USP for topical use.
+Mometasone furoate ointment USP, 0.1%, contains mometasone furoate for topical use.
 Mometasone furoate is a synthetic corticosteroid with anti-inflammatory activity.

 Mometasone furoate is a white to off-white powder practically insoluble in water, slightly soluble in octanol, and moderately soluble in ethyl alcohol.

-Each gram of Mometasone Furoate Ointment USP, 0.1% contains 1 mg mometasone furoate, USP in a white to off-white uniform ointment base of hexylene glycol, phosphoric acid, propylene glycol monostearate, white wax, white petrolatum, and purified water.
+Each gram of mometasone furoate ointment USP, 0.1%, contains 1 mg mometasone furoate in a white to off-white uniform ointment base of hexylene glycol, phosphoric acid, propylene glycol stearate (55% monoester), white wax, white petrolatum, and purified water.